umutozge/symbols-and-programming/README.md

 ### Requirements

+* Short quizes (30%, in class)
-* Weekly assignments (50%)
+* Weekly assignments (30%, "at home")
-* Final exam (50%, in class)
+* Final exam (40%, in class)

 ### Attendance and late submission policies

-* If you think you can succeed in this course without help from us, you do not need to attend the classes, in which case you miss quiz bonuses.
-* But if you think otherwise, you should come -- only attenders can get help outside of class hours (e.g. office hours, forum questions, etc.)
 * No late submissions, except in case of a medical issue proved by a medical report.
+The report must include the day before the submission deadline.
+The new deadline will be 2 + the day your report says you can start working, 23:59.

 ### Special assistance